 In February 2019, City of York Council budgeted circa £300k for car park improvements.
 The BID Board committed £100k to add to the pot.
-The BID will develop a steering group with the Council to update and convert two car parks with new technology during the 2019/20 financial year.
+The BID has developed a steering group with the Council and aims to update and convert two car parks with new technology before the end of 2020.
 This will provide proof of concept and start the business case to raise funding for conversion of all car parks.

-In the meantime, the BID will continue to encourage City York Council to provide flexible offers to support Christmas trade, such as the free parking at Piccadilly car park in 2017 to support late night Christmas shopping.
+The BID will continues to encourage City York Council to provide flexible offers to support Christmas trade, such as the free parking at Piccadilly car park in 2017 to support late night Christmas shopping.